-- Further information about the Late Stage Review is available in the Late Stage Review guidance notes. - Late Stage Review Form. - Collaborative programmes: All students on joint and collaborative programmes are subject to the same assessment procedures as programmes based solely at the College unless an alternative approach is agreed by the Postgraduate Research Quality Committee and QAEC/Senate, as appropriate.
+- Further information about the Late Stage Review is available in the Late Stage Review guidance notes. - Through the Late Stage Review, Departments will check that the Mutual Expectationsfor the Research Degree Student Supervisor Partnership document has been re-visited. - Late Stage Review Form. - Collaborative programmes: All students on joint and collaborative programmes are subject to the same assessment procedures as programmes based solely at the College unless an alternative approach is agreed by the Postgraduate Research Quality Committee and QAEC/Senate, as appropriate.